 I have another theory that we were watching Magnum’s past life with Thomas, that his time spent in ‘Paradise’ was really a period of limbo before transitioning to another life, that TC and Rick were his spirit guides, Higgins was the guardian angel assigned to look after him (hence the constant exasperation, but always supportive of Magnum’s decisions).
 Throughout the show, we saw Magnum have an advanced form of precognition that was almost supernatural, survive injuries that would have killed normal men and converse with ghosts (Infinity and Jelly Doughnuts), and on three occasions get transported through time in his dreams

 All Good Things

 Magnum P.I was a show of its time, that somehow managed that trick to be timeless, was it through good writing?
 Hardly, there was some really ropy episodes (Pilot, or the Murder She Wrote tie-in), the magic of this show were the characters, the friendships, movie level stunts (some of the helicopter stunts were epic), and the self-awareness that introduced such a light-tone coupled with the general every-man-ness of Thomas Sullivan Magnum.

-Wrap that all up, dump it in Hawaii, add an excellent foil that Jonathan Quayle Higgins was, drive a cool car and have buddies that where willing to go on madcap adventures just because they were your friends, it felt attainable… Secretly we all wanted to be Magnum.
+Wrap that all up, dump it in Hawaii, add an excellent foil that was Jonathan Quayle Higgins, drive a cool car and have buddies that where willing to go on madcap adventures just because they were your friends, it felt attainable… Secretly we all wanted to be Magnum.

 These were my thoughts about Magnum PI, I am not saying you should watch all 168 episodes of this joyful show, but it is nice to visit from time to time and have a beer with.
 Now… Where did I put my Hawaiian shirt?